kimw/shadowsocks-web/README.md

 ###Check

-Now you can open any browser that you favorite, and type http://x.x.x.x:8888/ssweb.
+TODO: Now you can open any browser that you favorite, and type http://x.x.x.x:8888/ssweb.